brian14708/wh-briefings/statements-releases/2021-04/2021-04-15-statement-from-president-joe-biden-on-house-passage-of-the-paycheck-fairness-act.md

 modified_time: 2021-04-15 20:58:43-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/04/15/statement-from-president-joe-biden-on-house-passage-of-the-paycheck-fairness-act/
 published_time: 2021-04-15 20:58:42-04:00
-title: Statement from President Joe Biden on House Passage of the Paycheck Fairness Act
+title: "Statement from President Joe\_Biden on House Passage of the Paycheck Fairness\_\
+  Act"
 ---

 I applaud the House of Representatives for passing the Paycheck Fairness